dinowang/DisplayModeMatrix/README.md

 ### Views structure

+With combinatability.
 So you can organize MVC View (.cshtml) with Display Modes more flexible.

 ![Views structure](screenshot/views-structure.png)